Observer (quantum physics): Anthropocentric interpretation

 The prominence of seemingly subjective or anthropocentric ideas like "observer" in the early development of the theory has been a continuing source of disquiet and philosophical dispute.
 A number of new-age religious or philosophical views give the observer a more special role, or place constraints on who or what can be an observer.
 As an example of such claims, Fritjof Capra declared, "The crucial feature of atomic physics is that the human observer is not only necessary to observe the properties of an object, but is necessary even to define these properties."
 There is no credible peer-reviewed research that backs such claims.

 Confusion with uncertainty principle

 The uncertainty principle has been frequently confused with the observer effect, evidently even by its originator, Werner Heisenberg.
-The uncertainty principle in its standard form describes how precisely it is possible to measure the position and momentum of a particle at the same time.
-If the precision in measuring one quantity is increased, the precision in measuring the other decreases.
+In its standard form, the uncertainty principle describes an upper bound on the precision with which one can simultaneously measure a particle's position and momentum, with the consequence that, when operating at this limit, increasing the precision of the measurement of either quantity requires decreasing the precision of the measurement of the other.

 An alternative version of the uncertainty principle, more in the spirit of an observer effect, fully accounts for the disturbance the observer has on a system and the error incurred, although this is not how the term "uncertainty principle" is most commonly used in practice.